-- 2. That the project, as described in the application and accompanying materials and as conditioned, conforms with the plans, policies, requirements, and standards of the San Mateo County Local Coastal Program. - 3.
+- 2. That the project, as described in the application and accompanying materials and as conditioned, conforms with the plans, policies, requirements, and standards of the San Mateo County General Plan and Local Coastal Program.
+The project conforms to applicable policies including those regarding Soil Resources, Visual Quality, and Urban Land Use and Design Review.
+The project is located in an urban area designated Commercial and the proposed project facilitates an allowed use. - 3.
 Where the project is located between the nearest public road and the sea that the project is in conformity with the public access and public recreation policies of Chapter 3 of the Coastal Act of 1976 (commencing with Section 30200 of the Public Resources Code).
-The project will not have an adverse impact on coastal access and recreation opportunities, and therefore does not conflict with Coastal Act or LCP policies calling for the protection and enhancement of such opportunities. - 4.
-That the project conforms to the specific findings required by the policies of the San Mateo County LCP.
-The project conforms to applicable policies regarding Soil Resources, Visual Quality, and Urban Land Use and Design Review.
-The project is located in an urban area designated Commercial and the proposed use is an allowed use.
+The project will not have an adverse impact on coastal access and recreation opportunities, and therefore does not conflict with Coastal Act or LCP policies calling for the protection and enhancement of such opportunities.